ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

 The most beneficial change is that this makes microphone switching easier!

 When the user asks to switch a microphone during video conferencing, the service websites usually open a second/new microphone to check the volume and other audio settings before closing the first/original one.
-To work around the constraint Firefox used to have, the service websites may need extra work, e.g., opening the second/new microphone in an iframe, which usually wastes more resources and power.
+To work around the constraint Firefox used to have, the service websites may need extra works, e.g., opening the second/new microphone in an iframe, which usually wastes more resources and power.

 ```js
 async function runTest() {